Metropolitan / Prime Hierarch

 Hartwell, GA 30643

 Fr.
 Anthony loves God and bringing healing, comfort, and joy to His people.
 He is married to Pani Matka Tina Marie and they have four children.
 Fr.
 Anthony served as a parishioner, reader, subdeacon, and deacon, at St. Nicholas in Charlottesville, VA (2001-2007), the rector of St. Michael in Woonsocket, RI (2007-2015), and as the rector of Pokrova in Allentown, PA (2015-2019).
 He previously served the UOC-USA as a member of the Metropolitan Council (2013-2019) and the Consistory (2013-2019); and St. Sophia Seminary as the Vocation Director (2013-2019), Associate Academic Dean for Distance Learning (2014-2019), and as an adjunct professor (2007 - present).
-He has an M.A. in Political Science from The Ohio State University (1996) and an M.Div. from St. Sophia Seminary (2006), and is currently a full-time PhD student in Comparative Politics and a part-time MAT student in Special Education at the University of Georgia.
-In his free time, he enjoys reading and playing role-playing, board, and card games with his family.
-He has three active podcasts: Good Guys Wear Black and Made to be a Kindom (w/ Fr.
-Harry Linsinbigler), both with Ancient Faith Radio, and OrthoAnalytika as well as an active YouTube channel.
+He has an M.A. in Political Science from The Ohio State University (1996) and an M.Div. from St. Sophia Seminary (2006) and is completing his MAT in Special Education at the University of Georgia.
+He is a full-time teacher at Hartwell Elementary School (SPED, Resource Room).
+In his free time, he enjoys reading and spending time with his family.
+He has two active podcasts: Made to be a Kingdom (w/ Fr.
+Harry Linsinbigler) with Ancient Faith Radio, and OrthoAnalytika as well as an active YouTube channel.
 His websites are OrthoAnalyitka and Academia.edu.
 Fr.
 Anthony is REALLY excited to serve the Waynesville community through the Holy Resurrection mission!

 Not having been raised in a Christian home, Deacon John followed a number of paths and life choices until a small group of people introduced him to the Gospel and the Reality of Jesus Christ.
 Even after years of involvement in youth ministry, street ministry and service to the homeless and addicted populations, Deacon John always felt that there was a deeper step that he needed to ‘work out his own salvation’ (Phillipians 2:12).
 In time, God introduced him to the Eastern Orthodox Christian Church.
 As Deacon John has said, “It was almost like I was finally coming home to a place I had never been, but always wanted to go.”

 Deacon John married Sue (Orthodox name Tabitha), was tonsured as a Reader, then a Subdeacon in the Orthodox Church in America, and upon moving to the mountains of Waynesville, NC, joined the UOC-USA and helped start Holy Resurrection Orthodox Church.
 John was ordained Deacon on April 25th, 2021 by His Eminence Archbishop Daniel with the blessing of His Eminence Metropolitan Antony.
 Deacon John continues to work with the addicted population, and is active in ministry to the homeless and poor populations of the Waynesville area.
-He is also a student at St. Sophia Ukrainian Orthodox Seminary, working toward a Master’s Degree in Applied Orthodox Christian Studies.
+He earned his Master’s Degree in Applied Orthodox Christian Studies from St. Sophia Ukrainian Orthodox Theological Seminary in 2022.